Dick Harmon: What's the foundation of making NFL teams notice? BYU's Ed Lamb explains what draft taught him

 Lamb has a certain formula when he recruits, something he picked up while working with Jim Harbaugh at the University of San Diego and one he absolutely embraced at SUU.
 He had to find players that may have slid under the radar and develop them to be NFL-worthy.
 He’s not always going to sign a Fred Warner.

 “We always want to see more guys have more opportunities in the NFL.
-We always see in our guys the potential of what they can offer an NFL team."
+We always see in our guys the potential of what they can offer an NFL

 Lamb explained his inside views on draftable athletes.